CommieDwarf/Robinson-Crusoe/README.md

 This project my browser version of existing board game which name I'd rather not to reveal for legal concerns.
 <br>
-Game requires a password which I reveal personally myself.
+Game requires a password which I reveal myself.

 ## Game concepts